h-yoshikawa44/ch-input-component/README.md

 ![overview](/screenshot/overview.png)

-We have created an Input component that contains a label.
+I have created an Input component that contains a label.
 Since it was created as a component for text input, the type of input element is limited to text format.

 ### Built With